DiogoCostaPT/FLUXOS_cpp/README.md

 <!-- ## Execution (and input files and folder needed) -->
 ## Execution
-* Create a folder with name "Results" inside the working directory where the input files and exectuable are located
+* Create a folder with name "Results" inside the working directory where the input files and executable are located
 * input files (see example in Working_example folder)
 	* primary input file: e.g., modset
 	* DEM file (Esri ASCII-format raster with headers removed ->  this will be fixed soon)